Assessment Rates are Increasing in 2025 - Learn About Your Flood Protection Assessment

 • Also, property tax values are used to calculate the benefit, so if your house’s appraised value is more than your neighbor’s, you could pay more.

-My building wasn’t even here in 1913.
+My building wasn’t here in 1913.
 How can you assess me?

-The property flooded in 1913 and it is now protected by the Miami Conservancy District flood protection system.
+The property flooded during the Great Flood of 1913 and it is now protected by the Miami Conservancy District flood protection system.
 Properties protected by the flood protection system are assessed for the maintenance of the system.

 How do you know how deep the flood was on my property in 1913?

-Information from topographic mapping (property elevations) and high water elevations surveyed and recorded immediately after the 1913 flood is used to determine flood depth.
+Information from topographic mapping (property elevations) and high water elevations surveyed and recorded immediately after the Great Flood of 1913 is used to determine flood depth.

 What is the flood factor/How do you determine percentage for my flood factor?